Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Pain doesn't last.
-And when it's gone, we have something to show for it.
-Growth."
+> "Happiness is a choice and a skill and you can dedicate yourself to learning that skill and making that choice."
-> — **Kamal Ravikant**
+> — **Naval Ravikant**

 ---